mlcourses/lab-1-blog-post-group3_cs281/post.md

 -  7408 chip g

 ## Project Steps

-## Breadboard Basics
+### Breadboard Basics

-- **Materials Needed**: Start with a PB-503 breadboard prototyping station and an Arduino kit.
-Handle these devices with care to avoid damage.
+We start with a PB-503 breadboard prototyping station and an Arduino kit.
 - **Understanding the PB-503**: This integrated device includes switches, LEDs, power supplies, and a function generator, all centered around a breadboard.
-For simplicity, we'll refer to the PB-503 as the breadboard throughout our class.
 - **Power Supply**: The PB-503 is equipped with a +5 Volt power supply located in the upper right corner.
 This is the only power supply we'll use, as our circuits are designed for 5 volts.
 Remember, never connect to any voltage other than +5 Volts to avoid damaging your circuits.
   - **Terms for +5v**: high, hot, on, 1, Vcc.
   - **Terms for Ground**: 0 (volts), low, off, 0 (logic 0), GND.